 - Refunds for volunteers unable to attend may be credited 100% toward a substitute volunteer or donated.

 Things to Know

-Through Detroit’s 300+ year history, we have had our successes and downfalls, just like any city in the world.
-With the challenges we’ve had, especially within the last 25 years, we’re now making a wonderful comeback.
-We encourage each mission trip group that visits us to take an evening/afternoon to experience our great comeback city.
+Through Detroit’s 300+ year history, we’ve had our successes and downfalls, just like any other city.
+Despite the challenges, especially in the last twenty-five years, we’re now making a wonderful comeback.
+We encourage each group to take some time to experience our beautiful city!